Code-Institute-Submissions/milestone-project-one-8/README.md

 ### Content

-All content in the 'About' and 'Services' section was written by me and then cross checked for accuracy and validation by my brother and his business partner.
+All content in the 'About' and 'Services' section was written by myself, as stated it will be edited as I get further clarification on the exact services offered.

 The logo was supplied by my brothers friend - Matthew Barnes - who is a graphic designer.
+Initially it was sent as JPEG and PNG, however, I had him send me a transparent SVG file to improve the scalability and loading time for the landing page.
 His page can be found [here.](http://www.mzbarnes.com/)

 ### Media